talosdigital/u-css/src/010-background/README.md

 ### Before
 You should read about Background Documentation here [CSS Tricks][1], about Background Image Properties here [CSS Tricks][2], about Shadows Documentatio here [W3 School][3], about Using Box Shadow here [CSS Tricks][4] and about Using Text Shadow here [CSS Tricks][5].

+#
+The estimation for this practice is: 5 hours.
+#

 ### To Do

 Create a the following view with this colors #D24F2E and #f5a275: